 When it comes to Pipedrive integrations, the possibilities are endless.

 Pipedrive marketplace allows you to integrate all your favourite tools.
 Not only does this make the transition to Pipedrive a breeze, but it also means you can get the most out of all your systems.
 Pipedrive marketplace offers one-click installation and granular security on new apps, so there's no reason not to start using Pipedrive integrations.

 This article will cover a few of our favourite integrations and why you should be using them.

 5 Pipedrive Integrations You Need To Be Using

 The two systems feed into each other, offering a multitude of benefits.
 Leads are automatically carried over into Pipedrive.
 Lead updates are automatically displayed in ActiveDemand.
 You also benefit from tracking outbound sales emails, outbound calls and appointment scheduling.

 ActiveDemand communicates with Pipedrive to encourage leads through the sales funnel.
-The integration allows your team to deal with leads effectively and manage your customer base at the same time.
+The integration allows your team to deal with leads effectively and manage your customer base simultaneously.

 NiftyQuoter is another of the Pipedrive integrations that we'd recommend.
-It's online proposal software that streamlines the quoting and proposal process when connected to Pipedrive.
+Online proposal software streamlines the quoting and proposal process when connected to Pipedrive.